capacitor-community/sqlite/README.md

 ## Dependencies

-The IOS and Android codes are using SQLCipher allowing for database encryption The Electron code use sqlite3
+The IOS and Android codes are using `SQLCipher` allowing for database encryption The Electron code use `@journeyapps/sqlcipher` allowing for database encryption

 ## Contributors ✨